neurobin/uedit/info.md

 <li>You can even put an entire file content into those two boxes and insert them anywhere in the editor by simple button click.</li>
 <li>To edit properties of a button, right click on that button and select <q>edit</q>.</li>
 <li>To delete a button, right click on that button and select <q>delete</q>.</li>
+<li>You can set keyboard shortcuts for your custom buttons.
+To set a keyboard shortcut for an existing button, right click on the button and fill the fileds marked by the name <span class="quote">KBDS</span>.
+The same applies for adding a new button too.</li>
 </ol>

 <div id="kbd-shortcuts"><br></div>